How to Plan Your Renovation and Find the Best General Contractor

 Experts are not necessarily hard to find; the tricky part is finding the right one for your renovation and communication style.
 Asking friends or searching through directories can yield many suggestions, but those general contractors may not be the right fit for your specific budget, your location, or your type of project.

-That’s where Sweeten’s free service comes in.
-Launched in 2011 by Jean Brownhill, a trained architect who hired the wrong contractor for her renovation, Sweeten helps you find the best general contractor for your project, then monitors the project until completion.
-By posting your project on Sweeten, you’ll be matched with general contractors who are:
+That’s where our free service comes in.
+We help you find the best general contractor for your project, then monitor the project until completion.
+By posting your project, you’ll be matched with general contractors who are:

 - licensed, insured, and vetted